-About SEM widgets
+About SEM widgets in the legacy Flare console

-This section provides general information about widgets.
+This section provides general information about widgets in the legacy Flare console.

 Widgets present important high-level information in an easy-to-read graphical format, such as a chart or a graph.
 They provide special dashboard functionality, such as displaying real-time information about network activity, or providing tools for investigating events and related details.

-SEM provides a library of widgets, or you can create your own by using filters that you have customized to monitor specific activity.
+SEM provides a library of widgets, and you can create your own using filters you have customized to monitor specific activity.
 If your widget includes charts, you can click a specific line, bar, or pie wedge to open the source filter.
 The corresponding filter opens the Monitor view, and displays the targeted filter information.
 The filter lists only the events that correspond with the selected chart item.

 See Open a filter from a widget for information about using widget filters.